-[HDR Capture] is fixed to [Auto] when the capture mode is set to Mark (Night Scene HDR) or HDR (HDR) of \$CN (Scene) mode.
+- [HDR Capture] is fixed to [Auto] when the capture mode is set to (Night Scene HDR) or HDR (HDR) of SCN (Scene) mode. - You can also change the setting from the [Rec.
+Mode 2] menu.

 Setting the Image Finishing Tone